chrisns/talks/LoftLabsMultitenancyCosts.md

 <!--
-but theres a single parent cluster that exists, and can have controls and configuration set there, and we don't have heaps of fully independent clusters, many highly available. but theres a single parent cluster that exists, and can have controls and configuration set there, and we don't have heaps of fully independent clusters.
+but theres a single parent cluster that exists, and can have controls and configuration set there, and we don't have heaps of fully independent clusters, many highly available.
 -->

 ---